facebookexperimental/resctl-demo/resctl-bench/README.md

-Resource control aims to control compute resource distribution to improve reliability and utilization of a system. `resctl-bench` is a collection of whole-system benchmarks to evalute resource control and hardware behaviors using realistic simulated workloads.
+Resource control aims to control compute resource distribution to improve reliability and utilization of a system. `resctl-bench` is a collection of whole-system benchmarks to evaluate resource control and hardware behaviors using realistic simulated workloads.

 Comprehensive resource control involves the whole system - kernel subsystems